-The Board has a formal Board Diversity Policy, setting out its policy and framework for promoting diversity on the Board.
+The Board has a formal Board Diversity Policy, setting out its policy, framework and measurable objectives for promoting diversity on the Board.
 The Board recognises that a diverse Board is an important element which will drive the Company's strategic objectives for sustainable development.
-This is achieved by enhancing the decision-making process of the Board through the perspectives derived from the various skills, business experience, industry discipline, gender, age, ethnicity and culture, geographical background and nationalities, tenure of service and other distinguishing qualities of the Directors.
-When reviewing and assessing the composition of the Board and making recommendations to the Board for the appointment of Directors, the Nominating Committee will consider all aspects of diversity in order to arrive at an optimum balanced composition of the Board.
-Having regard to the depth and breadth of commercial knowledge, management expertise as well as business experience of individual Directors, the Nominating Committee is of the view that the current Board comprises persons who, as a group, provide core competencies necessary to govern and manage the Company's affairs.
-Accordingly, the Nominating Committee is of the view that the current Board is appropriate in view of the nature and scope of the Company's operations.
+This is achieved by enhancing the decisionmaking process of the Board through the perspectives derived from the various skills, business experience, industry discipline, gender, age, ethnicity and culture, geographical background and nationalities, tenure of service and other distinguishing qualities of the Directors.
+When reviewing and assessing the composition of the Board and making recommendations to the Board for the appointment of Directors, measurable objectives have been set for the Board to have at least one director with recent and relevant accounting or related financial management expertise or experience and one director with real estate background.
+The Nominating Committee will consider all aspects of diversity in order to arrive at an optimum balanced composition of the Board.

+Having regard to the depth and breadth of commercial knowledge, management expertise as well as business experience of individual Directors, the Nominating Committee is of the view that the current Board possesses a wide range of skills and experience and core competencies necessary to govern and manage the Company's affairs.